alchemist240/alchemist240/README.md

   Selected among the top 10 teams across India in a national-level hackathon for developing AI-first solutions to identify band gaps in Perovskite Oxides — a breakthrough application for advancing solar module     efficiency and semiconductor technologies.

 - 🏆 **Grand Finalist** – *Smart India Hackathon 2024*
-  Reached the final round of India's largest innovation competition by building a scalable solution for Blocchain based Smart Farmer contract system.
+  Reached the final round of India's largest innovation competition by building a scalable solution for Blockchain based Smart Farmer contract system.

 ---